How to Blend Data in Google Data Studio

 Do you want to present data from multiple sources in a single report?

-This guide will show you how to blend data in Google Data Studio.
+This guide will show you how to blend data in Looker Studio.

 Here is an overview of what we’ll cover:

-Data blending in Google Data Studio is the process of merging data from multiple sources into one dataset that can be analyzed and presented in a single report.
+Data blending in Looker Studio is the process of merging data from multiple sources into one dataset that can be analyzed and presented in a single report.

-If you wanted to have data from Meta Ads or Google Analytics in one table or one visualization, you can simply connect those data sources to Data Studio and create a blend.
+If you wanted to have data from Meta Ads or Google Analytics in one table or one visualization, you can simply connect those data sources to Looker Studio and create a blend.

 Why is Data Blending Important?